Zoje-stack/FTP-vs-SFTP-Security-Analysis/README.md

 ## Project Overview
-This project demonstrates the security differences between FTP and SFTP by capturing and analyzing network traffic.
-The goal is to show how FTP transmits data in plaintext, while SFTP encrypts data, protecting sensitive information from interception.
+This project demonstrates the security differences between FTP and SFTP by capturing and analyzing network traffic using Wireshark.
+The goal is to highlight how FTP transmits sensitive information in plaintext, while SFTP protects data through encryption over SSH.

 ## Project Objectives
 - Capture FTP and SFTP traffic using Wireshark
-- Analyze how login credentials and file transfers are transmitted
+- Analyze how authentication and file transfer occur over the network
-- Compare the security risks of FTP with the encrypted communication of SFTP
+- Identify security risks associated with FTP
+- Demonstrate how SFTP provides confidentiality and integrity
-- Demonstrate best practices for secure file transfer
+- Reinforce best practices for secure file transfer